Computational Expressions in Java

 So, whether you prefer F#, Java, or just want to avoid waking up in a cold sweat over nested try/catch blocks, computational expressions can make your code safer, flatter, and a lot more readable.

 This demonstrates that structure can be improved with computational expressions.
 Here we are merely toying around with simple calculation.
-Computational Expressions shines when it prevent complexity from emerging in real world programs.
+Computational Expressions shine when they prevent complexity from emerging in real-world programs.
 And it can be done in Java by simply forwarding all values through the complexities that the context manages.
-Code nesting disapears.
+Code nesting disappears.